Create visualizations with your data in JMP and share your analyses or data as posts in

 You can delegate the management of spaces to other users in these ways:

 Let a user create new spaces and manage all spaces in JMP Live by making them a space administrator.
-See Manage Users.
+For details about how to make a user a space administrator, see Manage Users.

 Let a user manage only a particular space by giving them Space Admin permission in the space.
 The user can add or remove members or groups and change permissions.
 See Update Users or Permissions.